41 Fresh Kitchen Trends. The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

 Want to update the look of your kitchen?
 Maybe you’re interested in remodeling your kitchen, or you’re building a brand new home.
 Or perhaps you just want to upgrade a few important details in your existing kitchen décor.
-If you’re freshening up your kitchen in any form, before you spend any money, it pays to get informed about the current kitchen design trends for 2016
+If you’re freshening up your kitchen in any form, before you spend any money, it pays to get informed about the current kitchen design trends

 - Many of the elements in this kitchen are classic in style.
 For example, the Moen kitchen faucet is noteworthy for its traditional styling.
 However, the overall design theme of the kitchen is transitional thanks to the inclusion of some contemporary elements, like the up-to-date kitchen island